HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-mvpa.md

 **What we learned**:

-- How to structure and preprocess fMRI data (BIDS, fMRIPrep, SPM) for MVPA and RSA.
+- How to **structure and preprocess fMRI data** (BIDS, fMRIPrep, SPM) for MVPA and RSA.
-- How to decode category information using MVPA.
+- How to decode category information using **MVPA**.
-- How to apply RSA to compare observed brain patterns to theoretical representational models.
+- How to **apply RSA** to compare observed brain patterns to theoretical representational models.